james-alex/palette/README.md

 ## Colors

-The color palette can be viewed as a [List<ColorModel>] by referencing the [colors] getter.
+The color palette can be viewed as a [List&lt;ColorModel&gt;] by referencing the [colors] getter.

 ```dart